Conservation-restoration of Leonardo da Vinci's The Last Supper: Stefano Barezzi

-In 1821, Stefano Barezzi, convinced that The Last Supper was a fresco, attempted to remove the work from the refectory wall.
+In 1821, Stefano Barezzi, convinced that The Last Supper was a conventional fresco, attempted to remove the work from the refectory wall.
 After realizing his mistake, Barezzi attempted to glue the removed paint back onto the wall.
 Barezzi also added areas of colored stucco.

 Between 1853 and 1855, Stefano Barezzi was again hired to work on The Last Supper.
-During this conservation attempt, Barezzi cleaned the entire surface of the work, as well as removed plaster above the piece, revealing painted lunettes.
-These lunettes, painted by Leonardo da Vinci, depict the coats of arms of Leonardo's patron, Ludovico Sforza and his sons, Maximilian and Francesco.
+During this conservation attempt, Barezzi cleaned the entire surface of the work, as well as removing plaster above the piece, revealing lunettes painted by Leonardo da Vinci depicting the coats of arms of Leonardo's patron, Ludovico Sforza and his sons, Maximilian and Francesco.